PaCa-ViT: Learning Patch-to-Cluster Attention in Vision Transformers: Introduction

 \section{Introduction}

 A picture is worth a thousand words.
 Seeking solutions that can bridge the semantic gap between those words and raw image data has long been, and remains, a grand challenge in computer vision, machine learning and AI.
 Deep learning has revolutionized the field of computer vision in the past decade.
-More recently, the Vision Transformer (ViT) model~\cite{vaswani2017attention,dosovitskiy2020image} has witnessed remarkable progress in computer vision.
-ViT is built on the assumption of treating image patches as ``visual tokens" using patch embedding and learns patch-to-patch attention.
-Unlike the textual tokens provided as inputs in natural language processing, visual tokens need to be learned first and continuously refined for more effective learning of ViT models.
+More recently, Vision Transformers (ViTs)~\cite{vaswani2017attention,dosovitskiy2020image} have witnessed remarkable progress in computer vision.
+ViTs are built on the basis of treating image patches as ``visual tokens" using patch embedding and learning patch-to-patch attention throughout.
+Unlike the textual tokens that are provided as inputs in natural language processing, visual tokens need to be learned first and continuously refined for more effective learning of ViTs.
 The patch embedding based tokenizer is a workaround in practice and has a semantic gap with respect to its counterpart, the textual tokenizer.
-On one hand, due to the well-known issue of the quadratic complexity of vanilla Transformer models and the 2D spatial nature of images (Fig.~\ref{fig:complexity_sa} and Eqn.~\ref{eq:mhsa}), it is a non-trivial task of developing ViT models that are applicable for many vision problems including image classification, object detection and semantic segmentation.
-On the other hand, explaining trained ViT models requires non-trivial and sophisticated methods~\cite{chefer2021transformer} following the trend of eXplainable AI (XAI)~\cite{gunning2019xai} that has been extensively studied with convolutional neural networks.
+On one hand, the well-known issue of the quadratic complexity of vanilla Transformer models and the 2D spatial nature of images create a non-trivial task of developing ViTs that are applicable for many vision problems including image classification, object detection and semantic segmentation.
+On the other hand, explaining trained ViTs requires non-trivial and sophisticated methods~\cite{chefer2021transformer} following the trend of eXplainable AI (XAI)~\cite{gunning2019xai} that has been extensively studied with convolutional neural networks.

-To address the quadratic complexity, there have been two main variants developed very recently with great success obtained: One is to exploit the vanilla Transformer model locally using a predefined window size (e.g., $7\times 7$) such as the Swin-Transformer~\cite{liu2021swin} (Fig.~\ref{fig:sa-prior-arts} (a)) and the nested variant of ViT~\cite{zhang2021aggregating}.
-The other is to exploit another patch embedding at a coarser level (i.e., nested patch embedding, Fig.~\ref{fig:sa-prior-arts} (b)) to reduce the sequence length before computing the keys and values (while keeping the query length unchanged)~\cite{wang2021pvtv2,wang2021pyramid,wu2021p2t}.
-Most of these variants follow the patch-to-patch attention setup used in the vanilla ViT models~\cite{dosovitskiy2020image}.
-Meanwhile, most Transformer explanation methods are post-hoc and focus on the vanilla ViT models in image classification~\cite{chefer2021transformer}.
-And, explaining ViT models for downstream tasks such as object detection and instance segmentation has not been studied well.